cs207-project-group4/cs207-FinalProject/docs/implementation.rst

  z <--z + lr* grad(output, z)

 but you have to extract the gradients from the jacobian matrix ::
+ #never forget to compute_gradients() before trying to access to the gradient of a variable
+ output.compute_gradients()
  grad(output, x) = output.gradient[0,0]
  grad(output, x) = output.gradient[0,1]
  grad(output, x) = output.gradient[0,2]